SaschaLucius/interactive-scrum-guide/docs/Kanban_Guide_for_Scrum_Teams.md

 Guide, the meeting itself takes place around the Kanban board[KanbanBoard] and focuses[ScrumValues,Focus] on where flow[Flow] is lacking and on what actions the Developers[ScrumTeam,Developers] can take to get it back.
 Additional things to consider during a flow-based[Flow] Daily Scrum[ScrumEvents,DailyScrum] include the following:
-- What work items[WorkItems] are blocked and what can be done to get them unblocked?
+- What work items[WorkItems] are blocked[Impediments] and what can be done to get them unblocked?
 - What work is flowing slower than expected?
 What is the Work Item Age[WorkItemAge] of each item in progress[WorkInProgress]?
 What work items[WorkItems] have violated or are about to violate their SLE[ServiceLevelExpectation] and what can the Scrum Team[ScrumTeam] do to get that work completed?
 - Are there any factors not represented on the board that may impact our ability to complete work today?
-- Have we learned anything new that might change what the Scrum Team[ScrumTeam] has planned to work on next?
+- Have we learned[Learn] anything new that might change what the Scrum Team[ScrumTeam] has planned to work on next?
-- Have we broken our WIP[WorkInProgress] limit?
+- Have we broken our WIP[WorkInProgress] limit[WIPLimit]?
 And what can we do to ensure we can complete the work in progress[WorkInProgress]?

 ## Sprint Review[ScrumEvents,SprintReview]
 The Scrum Guide provides an outline of the Sprint Review[ScrumEvents,SprintReview].
 Inspecting[EmpiricalScrumPillars,Inspection] Kanban[KanbanFramework] flow[Flow] metrics as part of the review can create opportunities for new conversations about monitoring progress towards the Product Goal[ScrumArtifacts,ProductBacklog,Commitment,ProductGoal].
 Reviewing Throughput[Throughput] can provide additional information when the Product
-Owner[ScrumTeam,ProductOwner] discusses likely delivery dates.
+Owner[ScrumTeam,ProductOwner] discusses likely delivery dates[Forecast].

 ## Sprint Retrospective[ScrumEvents,SprintRetrospective]
 A flow-based[Flow] Sprint Retrospective[ScrumEvents,SprintRetrospective] adds the inspection[EmpiricalScrumPillars,Inspection] of flow[Flow] metrics and analytics to help